ibm-messaging/mq-jms-spring/README.md

 real string for the property, and will often begin with "XMSC", or it can be the variable as known in the WMQConstants class.

-For example, the constant WMQConstants.WMQ_SECURITY_EXIT has the value "XMSC_WMQ_SECURITY_EXIT" and can be written either as `ibm.mq.additionalProperties.XMSC_WMQ_SECURITY_EXIT=com.example.SecExit` or as `ibm.mq.additionalProperties.WMQ_SECURITY_EXIT=com.example.SecExit`
+For example, the constant `WMQConstants.WMQ_SECURITY_EXIT` has the value `"XMSC_WMQ_SECURITY_EXIT"` and can be written in the properties file either as `ibm.mq.additionalProperties.XMSC_WMQ_SECURITY_EXIT=com.example.SecExit` or as `ibm.mq.additionalProperties.WMQ_SECURITY_EXIT=com.example.SecExit`